Traceytyh/Excelpython/README.md

 4)	If matching of certain data is needed (arranging data by dates), to state which parameters are to be compared

 The code has to identify:
-1)	Identify if the data is written horizontally or vertically
+1. Identify if the data is written horizontally or vertically
-2)	If there is a repetition of parameters within a sheet
+2. If there is a repetition of parameters within a sheet
-3)	Function:
+3. Function:
-a.
-Make data unique, by removing repeated values or obtaining an average
+    1. Make data unique, by removing repeated values or obtaining an average
-b.
-Compare a reference parameter to get data for the same sampling point
+    2. Compare a reference parameter to get data for the same sampling point
-c.
-Compile average for a same date
+    3. Compile average for a same date
-d.
-Extract other data for the same sampling point
+    4. Extract other data for the same sampling point

 *Usage of the function, `Special cases flagged to user, ~Assumptions made
 |Function| 	What it does |